plantanapp/documentation/docs/Actions/load-users-sql.md

 |---------------|---------------------------------------|--------------------|
 | SQL Query | The SQL query will define what users will be loaded into context from the database.
 The SQL result must be an user ID, and user email, or a user name. | Yes |

 ## `Examples`

 ### `1.
-Load a list of users and grant the a role`
+Load a list of users and grant the Subscribers role`

-The actions below will load the user with the identifier (user ID) '0' into the context and then grant him the role `Subscribers` with an indefinite expiration date.
+The actions below will load all the users into the context and then grant them the role `Subscribers` with an indefinite expiration date.

 ```json
 {